arbor-sim/arbor/doc/python/decor.rst

         :noindex:

         Place one instance of the gap junction mechanism described by ``junction`` at each location in ``locations`` and label the group of gap junction sites with ``label``.
-The label can be used to form connections to/from on of the sites in the :py:class:`arbor.recipe` by creating a :py:class:`arbor.gap_junction_connection`.
+The label can be used to form gap junction connections to/from one of labeled sites in the :py:class:`arbor.recipe` by creating a :py:class:`arbor.gap_junction_connection`.

         :param str locations: description of the locset.
         :param junction: the gap junction mechanism.